TeamBulbbot/docs/docs/introduction/intro.md

 ---
 id: intro
 title: What is Bulbbot
+sidebar_position: 1
 ---

 ### What is Bulbbot?
 ---
-Bulbbot is a powerful, feature--rich Discord moderation bot providing server Moderators and Administrator with powerful logging features, AutoMod, moderation commands and users with miscellaneous commands such as `!jumbo` that enlarge their emojis for some extra fun!
+Bulbbot is a powerful, feature--rich Discord moderation bot providing server Moderators and Administrator with powerful logging features, AutoMod, moderation commands and users with miscellaneous commands such as `/jumbo` that enlarge their emojis for some extra fun!

 ## Features
 ---